You’re sitting in the office and typing away when the power goes out. You hear the sirens in the distance.

 At first, everyone is quiet.
 The manager comes out to say there has been some kind of disaster.
 Public transportation has been temporarily shut down.

 There is no power.
-Every store and restaurant are closed until whatever is going on is over and done with.
+Every store and restaurant is closed until whatever is going on is over and done with.

-You walk out to your car, grab you get home bag, and start walking.
-Who would you rather be: the people stuck in the office overnight or the person unafraid to go home?
+You walk out to your car, grab you get home bag filled with free survival gear, and start walking.
+Who would you rather be: the people stuck in the office overnight, or the person unafraid to go home?

-Keep reading to find out everything you need for your get home bag list.
+Keep reading to find out everything you need for putting a get home bag list, so you don’t end up forgetting your most important life-saving survival gear.

 What’s a Get Home Bag?